What Are Primary and Secondary Sources? Content Marketing Tips

 • Reliable secondary sources (more on this below)

 Don’t let the word “primary” fool you.
 It doesn’t automatically mean “better” than secondary.
-Think “original” and “first-hand” when you hear the word primary:
+Think “original” and “first-hand” account when you hear the word primary.

-• Original documents, like the U.S. Constitution, the Declaration of Independence, the Gettysburg Address
+• Are original documents primary sources?
+Yep, original documents are primary sources.
+Examples: the U.S. Constitution, the Declaration of Independence, the Gettysburg Address

-• Original letters and diaries: Letters between John Adams and Thomas Jefferson, letters between John Adams and Abigail Adams, The Diary of Anne Frank, Martin Luther King Jr’s “Letter from a Birmingham Jail”
+• Are letters and diaries primary sources?
+Yep, original letters and diaries are primary sources.
+Examples: Letters between John Adams and Thomas Jefferson, letters between John Adams and Abigail Adams, The Diary of Anne Frank, Martin Luther King Jr’s “Letter from a Birmingham Jail”

-• Original video and photos.
-OK, so we live in an age where deep fake videos are a thing and, of course, it’s easy to manipulate photos.
+• Are photographs and videos primary sources?
+Yep, original photos and videos are primary sources.
+OK, so we live in an age where deep fake videos are a thing, and, of course, it’s easy to manipulate photos.
 So keep that in mind when looking at contemporary videos and photos.
 But footage and photos from, say, Woodstock or one of the World Wars—those are all primary sources.
 The footage people capture of events today on their cell phones is a primary source (think of all the footage we’ve seen over the last several years involving police shootings).
 Police body cam video would also be a primary source.

-• Interviews with people who can provide first-hand or contemporary accounts of an event or topic.
+• Are interviews primary sources?
+Yes, interviews with people who can provide first-hand or contemporary accounts of an event or topic are considered primary sources.
 As a copywriter, you’ll likely be interviewing “subject matter experts” or SMEs, as we say in the biz.
 Your SMEs will often be from your client’s company . . . or a client’s customer (when writing a case study).
-For example, if you’re doing work for a manufacturing company, you might interview the head engineer on a new product they just released.
-Or if your client throws a 50th-anniversary party with clients and employees and you’re writing a blog post about the event, you might interview people who attended the party.
+For example, if you’re doing work for a manufacturing company, you might interview the head engineer about a new product they just released.
+Or if your client throws a 50th-anniversary party with clients and employees, and you’re writing a blog post about the event, you might interview people who attended the party.
 Again, they’re giving first-hand accounts of the event.
 While these sorts of interviews are considered primary sources, you always have to ask yourself if the person you’re interviewing is reliable and credible.
-Think about it this way: five people can witness the same car accident . . . and all will have a slightly different “take,” right?
+Think about it this way: five people can witness the same car accident, and all will have a slightly different “take,” right?
 That’s why eyewitness accounts, while compelling, aren’t always reliable, even though they are considered primary sources.
 (And it’s a great example of why “primary” doesn’t automatically mean “better.”)

 • NERD ALERT: Are you a fan of The Newsroom on HBO?
 I’m a big Aaron Sorkin fan and love this show.
 Season 2 deals with this entire topic—primary sources, how you decide if someone is credible, and what happens when a source (or the format it’s presented in) gets manipulated.
 This is something that’s becoming more problematic in our world, given the rise of deep fake videos.

-• Original research.
+• Is original research considered a primary source?
+Yep!
 Again, anyone can produce “research.”
 You want to look for reputable, reliable research.
 The gold standard in scientific and academic settings is research published in peer-reviewed journals.
 And yes, since all research is being conducted by fallible humans, even reputable research in reputable journals can miss at times.
 Which means mistakes happen.
 And sometimes research, even in respected places, is retracted.
 (Here’s a famous example.)
 So you have to keep that in mind.
-But my point is . . . if you’re doing an article on vaccines, for example, you’re probably going to want to rely on research from places like JAMA rather than a fringe publication.
+But my point is if you’re doing an article on vaccines, for example, you’re probably going to want to rely on research from places like JAMA rather than a fringe publication.
 Unless, again, you’re trying to stir the pot.

-• Official statistics and data.
+• Are official statistics and data considered primary sources?
+Yes, but the keyword is “official.”
 Anyone can spout a statistic.
 We see that all the time on social media.
 “The majority of folks believe X.” OK, well, how is “majority” defined, in this case, and where did the statistic originate from?
 What was the study?
 Has it been replicated?
 Peer-reviewed?
-And yes—it’s really hard for lay people (including me) without any training in statistics or statistical analysis to look at data and draw conclusions.
-People spend years in school learning how to do this accurately.
+And yes—it’s really hard for lay people (including me) without any training in statistics or statistical analysis to look at data and draw accurate conclusions.
+People spend years in school learning how to do this well.

 I rely on places like government sources for data and stats on things related to health, economics, industry stats (for example, the number of truck drivers in the US), and things like that.
 Another go-to would be The American Cancer Society for all things related to cancer since its stats are always current and reliable.

 Another good source for stats on a wide variety of topics is Statista.
 It describes itself as “the statistics portal for market data” and offers “insights and facts across 170 industries and 150+ countries.”
 You can access free statistics, but it also has paid options for unlocking even more.
-I don’t currently pay—I usually can find what I need from the free database.
+I don’t currently pay.
+I usually find what I need in the free database.

 What is a secondary source?

 A secondary source is only one step removed from a primary source.
-And it usually relies on and/or refers to the primary source.
-But it brings in additional insight, interpretation, analysis, research, and commentary.
+It usually relies on and/or refers to the primary source, but it brings in additional insight, interpretation, analysis, research, and commentary.

 • Primary Source: The Diary of a Young Girl by Anne Frank